pagkly/Zed/Investopedia3/What to Form an Exit Strategy.md

 If cash flow draws down to a point where business operations are no longer sustainable and an external capital infusion is no longer feasible to maintain operations, a planned termination of operations and a liquidation of all assets are sometimes the best options to limit any further losses.

-Most venture capitalists insist that a carefully planned exit strategy be included in a business plan before committing any [capital](https://www.investopedia.com/terms/c/capital.asp).
+Most venture capitalists insist that a carefully planned exit strategy be included in a business plan before committing any [[capital]](https://www.investopedia.com/terms/c/capital.asp).
 Business owners or investors may also choose to exit if a lucrative offer for the business is tendered by another party.

 Ideally, an entrepreneur will develop an exit strategy in their initial business plan before launching the business.
-The [choice of exit plan](https://www.investopedia.com/terms/e/exit-option.asp) will influence business development decisions.
+The [[choice of exit plan]](https://www.investopedia.com/terms/e/exit-option.asp) will influence business development decisions.
 Common types of exit strategies include initial public offerings (IPO), strategic [acquisitions](https://www.investopedia.com/terms/a/acquisition.asp), and [management buy-outs (MBO)](https://www.investopedia.com/terms/m/mbo.asp).

 The exit strategy that an entrepreneur chooses depends on many factors such as how much control or involvement the entrepreneur wants to retain in the business, whether they want the company to continue to be operated in the same way, or if they are willing to see it change going forward.
 The entrepreneur will want to be paid a fair price for their ownership share.

 A strategic acquisition, for example, will relieve the founder of their ownership responsibilities, but will also mean giving up control.
 IPOs are often considered the ultimate exit strategy since they are associated with prestige and high payoffs.
 Contrastingly, bankruptcy is seen as the least desirable way to exit a business.

-A key aspect of an exit strategy is [business valuation](https://www.investopedia.com/terms/b/business-valuation.asp), and there are [specialists](https://www.nacva.com/) that can help business owners (and buyers) examine a company's financials to determine a [fair value](https://www.investopedia.com/terms/f/fairvalue.asp).
+A key aspect of an exit strategy is [business valuation](https://www.investopedia.com/terms/b/business-valuation.asp), and there are [specialists](https://www.nacva.com/) that can help business owners (and buyers) examine a company's financials to determine a [[fair value]](https://www.investopedia.com/terms/f/fairvalue.asp).
 There are also transition managers whose role is to assist sellers with their business exit strategies.

 ## Exit Strategies for a Trade

-When trading [securities](https://www.investopedia.com/terms/s/security.asp), whether for long-term investments or intraday trades, it is imperative that exit strategies for both the profit and loss sides of a trade be planned and diligently executed.
+When trading [[securities]](https://www.investopedia.com/terms/s/security.asp), whether for long-term investments or intraday trades, it is imperative that exit strategies for both the profit and loss sides of a trade be planned and diligently executed.
 All exit trades should be placed immediately after a position is taken.
-For a trade that meets its profit target, it could immediately be liquidated or a [trailing stop](https://www.investopedia.com/terms/t/trailingstop.asp) could be employed in an attempt to extract more profit.
+For a trade that meets its profit target, it could immediately be liquidated or a [[trailing stop]](https://www.investopedia.com/terms/t/trailingstop.asp) could be employed in an attempt to extract more profit.

 Under no circumstances should a winning trade be allowed to become a losing trade.
-For losing trades, an investor should predetermine an acceptable loss amount and adhere to a protective [stop-loss](https://www.investopedia.com/terms/s/stop-lossorder.asp).
+For losing trades, an investor should predetermine an acceptable loss amount and adhere to a protective [[stop-loss]](https://www.investopedia.com/terms/s/stop-lossorder.asp).

 In the context of trading, exit strategies are extremely important because they assist traders in overcoming emotion when trading.
 When a trade reaches its target price, many traders become greedy and hesitate to exit for the sake of gaining more profit, which ultimately turns winning trades into losing trades.
 When losing trades reach their stop-loss, fear creeps in, and traders hesitate to exit losing trades causing even greater losses.